-- For best results take 1 capsule daily or as professionally directed.
+- For best results take 1 capsule daily, preferably with breakfast.

-- For anyone unable to swallow capsules, the capsule can be opened and the contents sprinkled into cool food or drinks.
+- Suitable from 12 months onwards.
+For those unable to swallow capsules, the capsule can be opened and the contents mixed into cool food or drinks.

 - Do not exceed recommended daily dosage.

-Is it OK to take live cultures every day?
+Is it OK to take friendly bacteria every day?

-Yes, it is safe and generally advisable to take live cultures daily.
-Good bacteria colonise in the gut for a few weeks but research1,2,3 suggests that the good bacteria strains will disappear without regular supplementation, so for this reason you might wish to take them regularly.
+Yes, it is safe and generally advisable to take your friendly bacteria supplement daily.
+These bacteria colonise in the gut for a few weeks but research1,2,3 suggests that the friendly bacteria strains will disappear without regular supplementation, so for this reason you might wish to take them regularly.